jghis/configure-ad/README.md

 On this picture we set up the Domain Controller  private IP address from dynamic to static to avoid it's private IP address to change.

-  create the Client virtual machine VM ( Window 10) named Client-1.
+ 2-create the Client virtual machine VM ( Window 10) named Client-1.
   Make sure we use the same Resource Group and Vnet that was created for DC-1.
   Make sure that both VMs are in the same Vnet(virtual network)

 ![image](https://github.com/jghis/configure-ad/assets/132087784/c1698ae5-154e-480d-ae94-7300b2a8045c)